bizlett/movie-search/README.md

 ![screenshot of footer](assets/images/readme/footer.png)

-The footer for the page is very basic and features only the logo and attribution required, as part of the terms of use for the TMDB api.
+The footer for the page is very basic and features only the logo and attribution required, as part of the terms of use for the TMDB API.

 *Scrollbar*